 SSTEW3 ON DISPLAY AT NEIMAN MARCUS

-August 16, 2019
+August 16, 2018

 It all began with an idea, Mr. Stewart wanted to start his own label, and so he did during undergrad at Cornell College.
-Previously, participating in an entrepreneurship program while in high school, Stew developed a mindset of self-discipline to bring his ideas to life.
+Previously participating in an entrepreneurship program while in high school, Stew developed a mindset of self-discipline to bring his ideas to life.
 Continuing this path, Stewart took a costume construction course under Prof. Jenny Kelchen.
-Using the skills he learned in class, Stewart got in contact with the Co-Founder of the Saint Louis Fashion Fund (Susan Sherman) for an internship at the Fashion Fund.
-Being in the garment district of St. Louis, the Fashion Fund is revitalizing what St. Louis used to be when it came to fashion.
+Using the skills he learned in class, Stewart got in contact with the Co-Founder of the Saint Louis Fashion Fund (Susan Sherman) through Jennifer Hillman for an internship at the Fund.
+With the Fund's position in the garment district of St. Louis, the Fashion Fund is revitalizing what St. Louis used to be when it came to fashion.

 Part of their mission includes the internship Stewart was involved in.

 Educating the youth influences a new generation of designers and urges fashion retail businesses to develop in St. Louis which further aligns with the Fashion Fund's vision.

 In aiding that vision, he became the teaching assistant of Jo Flannery, who was tasked with teaching high school students how to create mood-boards, conceptualize, cut, sew, and, present their work within a week.